Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 Continue uphill as the track bends to the left before levelling as you approach a track junction where you turn right slightly uphill into the heart of the beech wood.
 This is a delightful section of walking along a minor track up and over a low ridge within a maturing beech wood.
 The track itself has a different nature and may be older than the plantation road you have just left.

-Again the character of the track has changed – this farm-like lane seems to belong more to the partially wooded fields to your right than the forest you have just walked through.
+As you reach the woodland edge the character of the track has changes again.
+This farm-like lane seems to belong more to the partially wooded fields to your right than the forest you have just walked through.
 However, I think there is a more interesting origin here.
 The OS map of 1830 shows this track as part of a continuous road between Enniskillen and Ballyshannon.
 The Geological memoires of 1846 state:

 “The ground between the old and new coach roads between Enniskillen and Ballyshannon, from Levally Glebe House to the Quarries of Carrickreagh, is formed of limestone, which shows itself in every little stream; and at the higher parts of Fardrum and Carrickreagh, there are innumerable limestone ridges, running parallel in a N.W. and S.E. direction.”